 Today the path is steady going slightly downhill, for the most part on the old railway track; you will see the Sorapis on the left and located on the right the "Fünf Türme" – Cinque Torri (Five Towers).
 You continue on to the south through the Boite Valley towards Pieve/Calalzo di Cadore.

 From here the new cycling path takes you to Longarone.
 This town was completely rebuilt in 1963 after a landslide filled the dam above the village and caused a flood.
-From Longarone slightly hilly until you reach Belluno where you will spend the night.
+From Longarone slightly hilly until you reach Belluno.

 Day 4: Belluno – Feltre (30 miles/40 km)